Step 1: Enable SmartFabric Services on the ToR Switch

 Before we active the first connection, we will setup the Profile name “vCenter Server Network” and assign a valid ipv4 address for the OMNI VM here.

-The second connection is for ipv6 discovery on the VxRail Management network, no ipv4 address needed here.
+The second connection is for ipv6 discovery on the VxRail Management network, no ipv4 address needed here, set to disabled.

 Be sure to activate both networks on the last screen.